bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:19:36

-In general, you can do this with these DNETs and this is what people usually do.
+In general, you can do this with these DC-nets and this is what people usually do.
 The reason why you need finite fields is exactly on the slide I'm talking about now.
 So this will be clear in a minute, I hope.